 There was a time when we were all privy to a bit of keyword stuffing, but gaming Google is something we need to put firmly to bed.

 To have a hope of ranking in Google, you need to perfect your content in accordance with the Google E-E-A-T formula.

 Content planning should be defined by getting into the minds of our customers; thinking about the questions they want answered, and the intent behind their search.

 But how do you make the jump from writing for search engines, to writing for customers?

-One way you can do this is by using the BuzzSumo Content Analyzer to understand which content is most engaged with across the web, globally.
+One way you can learn from quality content is by using the BuzzSumo Content Analyzer to understand which content is most engaged with across the web, globally.

-Let’s say you worked for Hubspot and were looking to build your profile as an expert in ‘Social Media Marketing’.
-You can simply enter that phrase into the Content Analyzer, and take learnings from the most engaging content.
+You can simply enter that phrase into the Content Analyzer, and take learnings from the most successful headlines.

 Sort by top-linked content, to examine the articles that are most likely to be referenced.

 Prioritize by evergreen score to see which content receives the highest number of social engagements over a sustained amount of time, after being published.

 Head to BuzzSumo’s Keyword Tool for a view of the top-ranking content in the SERPs for your topic.